Chris Norman comes from a show business family going back two generations.

 The first song on the album is also the first single release called ‘Waiting’ and I’m very happy with the song and the video I made to accompany it.”

-The new album ‘Crossover’ and single ‘Waiting’ will be released on 18th September 2015, followed by a 20 date tour of Germany in November.
-More tours are planned for other countries to follow.
+The new album ‘Crossover’ and single ‘Waiting’ was released on 18th September 2015, followed by a 20 date tour of Germany in November.